ava-labs/avalanche-docs/docs/quickstart/transfer-avax-between-chains.md

 ## Wrapping Up

 That’s it!
-Now, you can swap AVAX back and forth between the X-Chain and C-Chain, both by using AvalancheJS.
+Now, you can swap AVAX back and forth between each chain by using AvalancheJS.